Everything you need to know about Icelandic horses

 Photo by Rebecca Stumpf

 The Day of the Icelandic Horse

-By far our biggest celebration of the Icelandic horse takes place on 1st May every year.
+By far our biggest celebration of the Icelandic horse breed takes place on May 1 every year.

 Across the world, members of the Icelandic horse community will come together to showcase and celebrate their horses, oftentimes opening their stables for people to visit.